10 Clever Ways to Save Money at Restoration Hardware

 But you can still get Restoration Hardware style without spending RH prices.
 Here’s how:

-- Search Craigslist to buy pieces off people who are moving or upgrading to new furniture.
+- Search Craigslist and Facebook groups to buy pieces off people who are moving or upgrading to new furniture.
 Score the best deals toward the end of the month, when people who are moving are eager to clean out their places.
-Check out these tips for buying used furniture.
+You can find gently used RH furniture from Chairish and AptDeco.

 - Find knockoffs at a range of big box stores, including Target, HomeGoods and World Market.
 There’s even a Decor Lookalikes Facebook group that includes RH fans.

 - If you’re particularly crafty or handy, get that distressed RH look with a bit of elbow grease and creativity.
-Check out this Restoration Hardware DIY Pinterest board for ideas, and try making your own furniture.
+Check out this Restoration Hardware DIY Pinterest board for ideas.